 Leeds is a truly cultural city.
 Leeds' bid to be European Capital of Culture 2023 and the emerging Cultural Strategy will be transformational and help redefine the city.
 South Bank is a microcosm of Leeds’ culture scene – a diverse and exciting mix of attractions, communities, events and places to gather – with something new to enjoy every visit.

 We want your ideas on the future of South Bank Leeds.
-You can have your say by emailing us at firstname.lastname@example.org
+You can email us at firstname.lastname@example.org